 Unfortunately, not all parents are willing to be reasonable, and some parents have legitimate reasons to want to protect their children from an abusive or unfit parent.
 These types of cases must go to trial, and I am prepared to capably assist you and your children during this difficult time.

 Your right to maintain a loving relationship with your child might depend on the quality of your legal representation.
-Richard J. Shiroff has more than 35 years of experience litigating Pennsylvania custody battles.
+Richard J. Shiroff is a family lawyer with more than 35 years of experience litigating Pennsylvania custody battles.
 Call today at 610-253-1023 or contact me online to schedule your initial consultation.
 Richard J. Shiroff serves clients in Easton and Allentown and throughout Northampton, Lehigh and Carbon counties.